 Sandra Penny Pots

 I make wheel-thrown stoneware pieces at my home in Albany, NY.
-Most of my pieces are functional - mugs, bowls, plates, vases, flower pots, pitchers, and platters.
-From time to time, I make fun seasonal pieces like pumpkins, Christmas trees, and piggy banks.
+Most of my work is functional - mugs, bowls, plates, vases, flower pots, pitchers, and platters.
+I also make fun wheel thrown and augmented items like pumpkins, Christmas trees, piggy banks, and nature-themed carvings.

-The thing I love most about pottery is that it's never boring!
-I am constantly able to experiment with new techniques, my interests and focus are regularly evolving, and I am always pushing my limits to improve.
+I love that pottery is never boring, and it shows in my work!
+I am constantly experimenting with new techniques, my interests and focus are regularly evolving, I change around my color palette frequently, and I am always pushing my limits to improve.
 For these reasons, you never quite know what is going to come out of the studio!

-A bit about me: I teach physics and environmental science at Russell Sage College and I parent two elementary-aged kids.
+A bit about me: I teach physics, environmental, and earth sciences at Russell Sage College and I parent two elementary-aged kids.
 I have a Ph.
 D in atmospheric sciences, and I lived in seven different states across the United States before I moved to Albany in 2012.
 My pottery journey started with a wheel class at the Albany Art Room in 2019, and it became a passion during the pandemic.
 Some of my other passions include teaching, mycology, vegetable gardening, environmentalism, and road cycling.
 I'm happy to have found a long-term home in the Capital Region of New York!

 instagram.com/sandra.penny.pots